HoSo Stars Desk Lamp

 Manufacturer: HoSo Hoffmeister & Sohn, Lüdenscheid, Germany.

 Other versions: This HoSo stars desk lamp exists in several colours.
 A recess is provided in the bottom of the base for use as a wall lamp.
 Several other lamps exists with this lampshade, including floor and wall lamps.
+Several other lamps were made with the same base, as you can see in the catalogue picture.

 Made in the style of lamp model 0513, designed by Josef Hurka for Napako from the Czech Republic, the neighbour country of Austria.
 The lamp is named “the nun“, after the folded nun’s hood.